Spedi-99/How-to-wire-mains-power-for-a-3D-printer/README.md

 # Prestartup checklist
 - use a multimeter and check continuity of all connections, and that you have none like from phase to the frame.<br>
 - Are all covers of connectors closed?
 (PSU, SSR,...)<br>
-- Are all mains voltage conections points isolated so you can't touch them?
+- Are all mains voltage connections points isolated so you can't touch them?
 Otherwise you need to isolate them so you can't touch them by accident!<br>
 - Are the voltages of the PSUs set correctly to your voltage level?<br>
 - Did you put in the correct fuses?<br>
 - Is the power switch still off?